A major upside for English speakers learning French is that there are a lot of similarities between the two languages.

 Tips for Avoiding Confusion with Similarities Between English and French

 - Expand your vocabulary (and think like a translator).
 Books meant for budding translators are a great way to gain exposure to common false friends.
 This makes sense because translation is all about finding le mot juste (the right word).
 I recommend checking out “Formidable French: False cognates in French and English” and “The Beginning Translator’s Workbook” for comprehensive lists of false cognates.
+Additionally, the bilingual subtitling on FluentU clips also make FluentU an excellent resource to differentiate between French and English.

 - Whenever you come across a false friend, it’s a good idea to learn the “right” word along with the “wrong” word so you’ll avoid making the same mistake in the future.
 Think of this as a two-for-one deal!